codybru10/parcel-shipping-cost-calculator-ruby/readme.md

-# Triangle Calculator
+# Parcel Calculator

-#### An app that calculates type of triangle, 28 Nov 2016
+#### An app that calculates the cost to ship a parcel, 28 Nov 2016

 #### By Jim Padilla and Cody Brubaker

 ## Description

-This Ruby app has a front end interface where a user will enter three pieces of information.
-Each piece of information corresponds to a side of a triangle.
-The backend will calculate what kind of triangle these three sides would make.
+This Ruby app has a front end interface where a user will enter four pieces of information.
+Each piece of inputted information corresponds to the package dimensions.
+The backend will calculate the volume and then the cost to ship based on volume and weight.

 ## Setup/Installation Requirements